 - 2 c broccoli florets

-- 1 c asparagus cut to 1 inch pieces
+- 1 c asparagus cut into 1 inch pieces

 - Salt and Pepper to taste